semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 From now, I can tell you that we won't talk about all the query types available in Elasticsearch in this article.
 There is two reasons to that : the first one is that there is plenty of query types, and the second one is that most of them are not everyday-use

+## Indexing is back !

+Before having fun with the full-text research, I want to talk more about **indexing**.
+Indeed, this operation is quite important in Elasticsearch, because the quality and the speed of your queries directly depend on the structure of your index.

+### What exactly are we talking about ?

+Here, I want to deal with two operations of the indexing : **Mapping** and **Batch Indexing**.
+They are not the only operations of indexing, but I won't talk about the other ones in this article, but in the next one.

+The first operation we'll talk about is : **Mapping**. **Mapping** means to describe the schema of your data.
+As Elasticsearch is **schemaless** (it doesn't care about the schema of the data you're giving to it), I think it is better to define the schema.
+There is many reasons why you should describe your data schema as far as practical.
+Schemaless has a lot of advantages, **on the DB layer** (easy to go with autoscaling, for example).
+But on the application layer, data has a schema most often.

 ***